qcs-create2024/qcs-create2024.github.io/modules/modules_main.md

 This primer is the second in a two-part series and introduces basic concepts relevant to quantitaive modeling.
 It is organized in 3 units that logically build on the first primer and on one another.
 Example codes are in Matlab.

+### [Applied Stochastic Processes](https://github.com/mmstastn/MiniStochasticsModule) (Mathew Scott, University of Waterloo (guest contributor))
+This module introduces applied stochastic processes for modelling phenomena with a random component.
+It can be applied across a broad cross-section of QCS disciplines.